 In connection with the FDA approval of NUPLAZID in April 2016, the Company made a one-time milestone payment of \$8.0 million pursuant to its 2006 license agreement with the Ipsen Group in which the Company licensed certain intellectual property rights that complement its patent portfolio for its serotonin platform, including NUPLAZID.
 The Company capitalized the \$8.0 million payment as an intangible asset and is amortizing the asset on a straight-line basis over the estimated useful life of the licensed patents through the second half of 2021.
-The Company recorded amortization expense related to its intangible asset of \$1.5 million, \$1.5 million and \$1.0 million for the years ended December 31, 2018, 2017 and 2016, respectively.
-As of December 31, 2018, estimated future amortization expense related to the Company's intangible asset was \$1.5 million for each of 2019 and 2020, and \$1.0 million for 2021.
+The Company recorded amortization expense related to its intangible asset of \$1.5 million for each of the years ended December 31, 2019, 2018 and 2017.
+As of December 31, 2019, estimated future amortization expense related to the Company's intangible asset was \$1.5 million for 2020, and \$1.0 million for 2021.